julzdoug/LanguageSite/ReadMe.md

 43. Save storage malfunction Email Phone Number and Checboxes not working worik on Output.

 44. I have found some syntax and misstake and invalid outputs but it works.
 I will try to finish waht i can.

+45.made some change will try to add them to the register field

+46.80% now the javascript issue with writing the right code for the field and output...